 If the social distancing measures mean RTO companies are not able to take payment, collect items or repossess goods, extra charges should not be passed onto you.

 If successful, your provider must explain what this means for you, including extending the length of the agreement or larger monthly repayments.
-The company must also look at how a deferral will affect your longer-term financial situation.
+The company must also look at how a holiday will affect your longer-term financial situation.

-If you’re still in a promotional period when you apply for the payment freeze, this will be extended by three months.
+If you’re still in a promotional period when you apply for the payment holiday, this will be extended by three months.
 This will apply if you’re still in the phase of the agreement where it’s interest free, or you’re not making any payments for a set-period of time.

 If you were already in financial difficulties, and you had reached an agreement with the BNPL company, the arrangement is still valid.